Sharing Triumphs Of Resilient Youth

 But it’s just the beginning.

 Together, they’ll write, record, and share songs that tell their truth.
-And by filming this journey, we can amplify those voices far beyond the retreat itself, giving countless other young people direction, permission and inspiration to tell their own stories through lyrics.
+And by documenting this journey, we can amplify those voices far beyond the retreat itself, giving countless other young people direction, permission and inspiration to tell their own stories through lyrics.

-My STORY My Song is Their Story.
+My Story, My Song is Their Story.
 Their Song.
 Because their voices matter.
 Their stories matter.
 And sometimes, when words aren’t enough, a song can carry the truth in a way nothing else can.

 Chris Duhrkoop is the founder and Executive Director for Share in the JOY.
 The inspiration for My STORY My Song is about turning silence into lyrics, trauma into art, and pain into hope.
 It’s about showing foster youth that their story doesn’t end in hardship, it can rise in triumph and with the help of some professional songwriters, for these youth, it will.